-This fellowship is offered to medical students at Case Western Reserve University’s School of Medicine to support them in conducting summer research between their first and second years of medical school to investigate questions around environmental health sciences.
+This fellowship is offered to students from any university to support summer research investigating issues surrounding environmental health.
 Inaugural awardees, Felicia Tang and Emma Ye, completed their environmental health research experience in China at Zhejiang University School of Medicine during Summer 2015:

-- Felicia Tang, Class of 2018: Association Between Sleep Duration and Body Composition in a Chinese Adult Population
+- Felicia Tang, CWRU SOM, Class of 2018: Association Between Sleep Duration and Body Composition in a Chinese Adult Population

-- Emma Ye, Class of 2018: Urban-Rural Differences in Body Composition and Implications for Metabolic Syndrome
+- Emma Ye, CWRU SOM, Class of 2018: Urban-Rural Differences in Body Composition and Implications for Metabolic Syndrome

 The Swetland Center will also offer the Ravin Fellowship for medical students research experiences in environmental health.